illusivesunrae/node-project-boilerplate/README.md

-# npm-project-boilerplate
+# node-project-boilerplate
-Simple boilerplate for new npm projects
+Simple boilerplate for new node-based projects